 We make muffins every week for my kid’s lunchboxes or after-school snacks.
-I love being able to actively chose what ingredients go into my kiddos!
-These are easy, delicious, and a new kid-favorite!
+Cheaper than store-bought GF muffins or granola bars and I love being able to actively chose what ingredients go into my kiddos!
+These are easy, delicious, and a kid favorite.
 My kids love the cinnamon crumble in the middle and top, said it reminded them of a cinnamon roll.
 These are super tender and have an awesome fluffy texture.

 Paleo Cinnamon Roll Muffins